Caresse Crosby: Development of the backless brassiere

-In 1910, at age 19, Polly was preparing to attend a débutante ball one evening.
-As was customary, she put on a corset stiffened with whalebone and a restrictive, tight corset cover that flattened and jammed her large breasts together.
-A corset was cinched in to form as tiny a waist as possible, and the woman's torso was held very erect.
-A corset was very confining, and it would have been difficult to feel comfortable dressed in one.
-Mary wore a dress she had worn on her debut a few weeks previously, a sheer evening gown with a plunging neckline that displayed her ample cleavage.
-But the corset cover, a "boxlike armour of whalebone and pink cordage," poked out from under the gown, and this time she called Marie, her personal maid.
+That same year, Crosby prepared to attend a débutante ball one evening.
+As was customary, she put on a corset stiffened with whalebone and a restrictive, tight cover that flattened and jammed her breasts together.
+The point of a corset was to cinch the waist in as tightly as possible, holding a woman's torso erect.
+It would have been difficult to feel comfortable dressed in such a confining garment.
+Mary had worn that same dress at her debut to society a few weeks earlier.
+It was a sheer evening gown with a plunging neckline to display the cleavage.
+However, in this case the corset cover, a "boxlike armour of whalebone and pink cordage," poked out from under the gown, so she called her personal maid.
 She told her, "Bring me two of my pocket handkerchiefs and some pink ribbon ...
 And bring the needle and thread and some pins."
 She fashioned the handkerchiefs and ribbon into a simple bra.

-Mary's new undergarment complemented the new fashions of the time.
-She was mobbed after the dance by other girls who wanted to know how she moved so freely, and when she showed her new garment to friends the next day, they all wanted one.
+Mary's devised undergarment complemented the new fashions of the time.
+She was mobbed after the dance by other girls who wanted to know how she moved so freely, and when she showed the garment to friends the next day, they all wanted one.
 One day, she received a request for one of her contraptions from a stranger, who offered a dollar for her efforts.
 She knew then that this could become a viable business.